evanaze/evanaze.github.io/_posts/2020-12-31-on-measuring-success.md

 My view of success is living in that space.
 All of the elements in our lives are aligned in such a way that we are living in accordance with our highest selves.

+In order to understand this picture fully, it is worthwhile to also introduce two more key concepts from the book.

+### Will to Power
+Will to power can be understood as the drive you have to become something.
+It does not necessarily include power in the traditional sense, but incapsulates everyth

 Another way to put it would be living to the highest standard of our practical selves.
 I think it is amazing that there are only a few things that really matter to becoming the strongest, most capable and best version of yourself.
 It can be tempting to think of all the things in life that people want, and how much of it is not available to us, but if we dig down and ask "What would the best version of me have in spades?"
 I believe there are only three.